Gummy Smile Correction

 A gummy smile can be caused by several things.
 For one, it could be caused by teeth that have not grown in properly and are still partially underneath the gum tissue.
 It may also be because teeth have been worn down, either naturally or from grinding, and makes teeth appear small when compared to the gums.
 Sometimes the issue is related to the upper lip.
 It might be too high at all times, or it might rise when you are smiling and exposed more of the gums than normal.
 If you are suffering from gum disease, it might cause gingival hypertrophy, which is when the gums have been enlarged.
 Another common cause is a condition called vertical maxillary excess, which happens when the upper jaw grows too big and forces the gums to expand outward.

-We offer gummy smile correction in NYC.
+We offer gummy Smile correction on Long Island NY 11797.
 As relayed above, gummy smile refers to the condition where the gum is very exposed when a person smiles.
-At Dr. Kate Brayman’s cosmetic dentist office, we can treat this condition quickly, painlessly and easily with our laser treatment.
+At Dr. Kate Brayman’s dental office, we can treat this condition quickly, painlessly and easily with our laser treatment.
 Our gum contouring techniques are designed to make the patient feel as comfortable as possible and to avoid the usage of as scalpel whenever possible.

 Our dentist can talk to you about your options for gummy smile correction.
 We will have to closely examine your teeth and gums to see how severe the excess gum exposure is and what might be causing it.
 In some cases we may need to take a digital impression of your mouth or x-ray images as well to determine the cause, which will in turn determine the course of treatment.